 Some artists wear face masks, but I find them very uncomfortable.
 When the weather permits I like to work outside.
 Failing that, I'll work in a well ventilated room.
 I recently purchased an air purifier which makes pastel painting safer (and also relieves my husband's allergies).

-There are four main types of pastels: soft, hard, pencil and oil.
-They are all essentially pigment in stick form, but they differ in how they're bound together.
+There are five main types of pastels: soft, PanPastel, hard, pencil, and oil.
+They are all essentially pigment in stick form (or pans), but they differ in how they're bound together.
 Soft pastels, hard pastels, and pastel pencils are all bound with a gum or resin binder which means that they're compatible with one another and can be used on the same painting or drawing.

 Oil pastels, on the other hand, are bound with oil and wax, which gives them a unique texture similar to oil paints, but it means they can't be mixed with the other pastel types.